omidhoseini/generate-alt-tag/README.md

 Tested up to: 5.7
 Requires PHP: 5.6

-Generate_Alt_Tag is the tools for generate "alt-text" of image automatically.
+Generate-Alt-Tag is the tools for generate "alt-text" of image automatically.

 ## Description